 WHAT’S THE STATE of America’s retirement readiness?
 Here’s a quick look at some worrisome statistics—as well as at some key notions that should concern both those saving for retirement and those who have already quit the workforce:

-- What if you include those items?
-For households approaching retirement age, the typical net worth is $776,000, calculates Boston College’s Center for Retirement Research.
-That sounds more impressive—but 60% of this figure is represented by the value assigned to Social Security benefits, and another 17% by traditional pension plans, which are fast disappearing.
+- For households approaching retirement age, the typical net worth is $776,000, calculates Boston College’s Center for Retirement Research.
+That might sound impressive—but 60% of this figure is represented by the value assigned to Social Security benefits, and another 17% by traditional pension plans, which are fast disappearing.

-- You can get a glimpse of America’s retirement readiness from the Federal Reserve’s 2016 Survey of Consumer Finances.
-Among households headed by someone age 65 to 74, 79.1% owned their home, but that was down from 85.8% three years earlier.
-Moreover, 38.8% also had a mortgage, while 70.1% were carrying some form of debt.
-Meanwhile, just 49.8% of this group had an IRA or similar retirement account.
+- You can get a glimpse of America’s retirement readiness from the Federal Reserve’s 2019 Survey of Consumer Finances.
+Among households headed by someone age 65 to 74, 78.4% owned their home, down from 85.8% six years earlier.
+Moreover, 70% were carrying some form of debt, including 37.6% who had debt secured by a home.
+Just 48.2% of this group had an IRA or similar retirement account.

 - Among households headed by someone age 55 and older, 29% had neither savings in a retirement account, like an IRA or 401(k) plan, nor were they covered by a defined benefit pension plan, according to a 2015 Government Accountability Office study.